-As with irrationality, if this is the answer, an honest Fed should explain in its next monetary policy report that there is no simple explanation it can give as to why raising interest rates will combat inflation, that this effect is necessarily a big-black-box outcome, and successful policy is dependent on the Fed's technocratic understanding of the above list.
-It should explain that without these ingredients, if the economy worked by explainable economic mechanisms, the interest rate lever would move inflation positively, not negatively.
+As with irrationality, if this is the answer, an honest Fed should explain in its next monetary policy report that there is no simple explanation it can give why raising interest rates will combat inflation, that this effect is necessarily a big-black-box outcome, and successful policy is dependent on the Fed's technocratic understanding of the above list.
+It should explain that without these ingredients, if the economy worked by explainable economic mechanisms, the interest rate lever would move inflation in the opposite direction.
 And honest textbooks should say the same thing.
-Necessary versus sufficient, dy-namic wrinkles versus a basic underlying model, frosting versus cake, are crucial distinctions.
+Necessary vs. sufficient, dynamic wrinkles vs. a basic underlying model, frosting vs. cake, are crucial distinctions.

 Such an intellectual outcome would also be unusual in macroeconomics.
-The standard New Keynesian approach views the complex models or even behavioral modifications as refinements, building on equations (58)-(59).
-The refinements help to match the details of model dynamics with those observed in the data, but the simple model is thought to capture the basic message, signs, stability, and intuition.
-Except we just found out it does not do so.
+The standard new Keynesian approach views the complex models or even behavioral modifications as refinements, building on (58)-(59).
+The refinements help to match the details of model dynamics with those observed in the data, but the simple model is thought to capture the basic message, signs, stability and intuition.
+Except we just found out it does not.
 The standard real business cycle approach views complex models as refinements, building on the stochastic growth model, but that simple model can still capture the basic story.
-The large multiequation Keynesian models developed in the 1970s built on simple IS-LM models to better match details of the data, but modelers felt that the simple IS-LM model captured the basic signs and mechanisms-indeed, many analysts feel the basic IS-LM model is better than its explicit computerized elaborations.
+The large multi-equation Keynesian models developed in the 1970s built on simple ISLM models to better match details of the data, but modelers felt that the simple ISLM model captured the basic signs and mechanisms - indeed, many analysts feel the basic ISLM model is better than its explicit computerized elaborations.

 And this is healthy.
-Economic models are quantitative parables, and one rightly distrusts macroeconomic predictions that crucially rely on the specific form of poorly understood frictions.
+Economic models are quantitative parables, and one rightly distrusts macroeconomic predictions that crucially rely on the specific form of poorly-understood frictions.